 How to dress

-We expect the weather to average in the mid 80’s with lows in the mid 60’s.
+We expect the weather to average in the 80’s with lows in the mid 60’s.
 You are not required to dress up for our captains dinner so if you decide to bring a suit or tie I will make you walk the plank.
 Do bring T-shirts, collared/button down shirts, shorts, jeans, comfortable walking shoes, flip flops, sun dresses, bathing suits.
 I would bring a long sleeve shirt and a very light sweater just in case the weather decides to turn.
 I would also make sure you bring a small back pack so you can pack things like cameras, water and phones.
+Water temperatures range from 68 in June to 77 in August.